Skip to the main content.

 A cottage industry has arisen for law firms trying to interpret these new guidelines in the absence of decisive court rulings.
 The essential problem with IA is that hiring managers are being asked to make objective judgments on applicants based on individual case factors where criteria are necessarily subjective.

 Nevertheless, companies should establish clear and consistent policies for cases where individualized assessments are indicated.
-Not doing so may in itself create a liability – and a documented compliance schema will be useful in defense against some kinds of Title VII charges.
+Not doing so may create liability, and a documented compliance schema will be useful in defense against some kinds of Title VII charges.

 Why the EEOC Recommends Individualized Assessments